SkylineCommunications/dataminer-docs/connector-help/connector_help/Elemental Live.md

 ### Live Events

-On thispage, the current events of the device are displayed in a tree structure.
+On this page, the current events of the device are displayed in a tree structure.
 For each event, there can be one or more nodes representing output group settings, with each output group containing a specific number of output streams.

 New events can be created with the **Create Event** page button.
-In addition, you can perform operations on existing events via the **Event Actions** page button,such as **Start/Stop Encoding**, **Archive/Cancel Event** and **Reset/Delete**.
+In addition, you can perform operations on existing events via the **Event Actions** page button, such as **Start/Stop Encoding**, **Archive/Cancel Event** and **Reset/Delete**.

 ### Event Profiles

-On thispage, existing predefined event profiles are displayed in a tree structure, similar to the tree structure on the **Live Events** page.
+On this page, existing predefined event profiles are displayed in a tree structure, similar to the tree structure on the **Live Events** page.
 These can be used to create new streaming schedules or live video output streams.

 It is possible to delete profiles in the tree structure, and new profiles can be created based on existing presets, via the **Create Profile** page button.